 online submission instructions

-The following instructions for submitting to Acta Crystallographica Section E are organized in question-and-answer format.
+The following instructions for submitting to IUCrJ are organized in question-and-answer format.
 You can read through the questions in order, or click on any of the questions to jump directly to the answer.
 When you are ready to continue, go back to the submissions home page.

-Context sensitive help is available throughout the submission procedure by clicking on the help icons.
+Context sensitive help is available throughout the submission procedure by holding your mouse over underlined text in the submission forms or by clicking on the help icons

 Please note: These instructions should be read together with the Notes for Authors, which give overall guidelines on submitting an article.